akinayoola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 8 is  a script that writes into the file lcontent the result of the command ls -la.
 If the file ontent already exists, it should be overwritten.
-If the filcontent does not exist, create it. task 20 is a script that removes all letters c and C from input. task 21 is a script that reverse its input.
+If the filcontent does not exist, create it. task 20 is a script that removes all letters c and C from input. task 21 is a script that reverse its input. task 22 is a script that displays all users and their home directories, sorted by users.